-It has been said previously that the type of preprocessing is dependent on the type of model being fit.
+The type of preprocessing needed depends on the type of model being fit.
 For example, models that use distance functions or dot products should have all of their predictors on the same scale so that distance is measured appropriately.

-To learn more about each of these models, and others that might be available, a linked list can be found at
+To learn more about each of these models, and others that might be available, see https://www.tidymodels.org/find/parsnip/.

 This Appendix provides recommendations for baseline levels of preprocessing that are needed for various model functions.
-In the table below, the preprocessing methods are categorized as:
+In Table A.1, the preprocessing methods are categorized as:

 zv: Should columns with a single unique value be removed?